FarmBot-Docs/farmbot-genesis/v0.9/FarmBot-Genesis-V0.9-Docs/tool-spec.md

 ---
 title: "Tool Spec"
 slug: "tool-spec"
-excerpt: "Specifications for creating tools that are compatible with FarmBot Genesis"
+description: "Specifications for creating tools that are compatible with FarmBot Genesis"
 ---

 * toc